AI4EOSC/status/.github/ISSUE_TEMPLATE/generic-event.md

 -->

 **Additional context**
-Who/what/when/where/why is this maintenance happening
+Who/what/when/where/why is this event happening